 This energy output is converted into DC (Direct Current) form.
 Further, a solar inverter helps produce AC (Alternating Current) output and can be connected via electrical cables to a battery to store excess electricity generated.

 In other words, we can say that solar roof tiles are just a modernised version of traditional panels with multiple shingles closely connected in an array.
-However, one significant difference to note is that installing solar tiles will not alter your existing roof’s appearance.
+However, one significant difference is that installing solar tiles will not alter your existing roof’s appearance.

 Options Available While Installing Solar Roof Tiles